WHO WE ARE

 Eli Nyawunu

-Eli is in the DEERS Geological Sciences PhD Program.
-He is focused on using drones and machine learning to investigate landscape patterns of rangeland agricultural structural diversity and soil function.
+Eli is in the DEERS Geological Sciences PhD Program and is a CIElOG Fellow.
+He is focused on using drones and machine learning to monitor rangeland and agricultural plant communities.
 Eli is co-advised with Deana Pennington.

 Joshua Mead